Artem-Romanenia/o2o/README.md

   ```
 </details>

-If you need to 'ref' implementation, you may need to provide an inline expression:
+If you need 'ref' implementation, you may need to provide an inline expression:

 ```rust
 #[derive(o2o)]